isomerpages/pmo-nptd/_our-population/Population Trends/Marriage & Parenthood.md

 were also established in 2021 and 2018 respectively, to highlight good employment practices that all employers are recommended to implement at their workplace.</p>
+<p>The Government also introduced the Large Families Scheme (LFS) in 2025
+to strengthen support for couples with three or more children.
+Under the LFS, couples will receive up to $16,000 of additional support for each third or subsequent Singapore Citizen (SC) child born on or after 18 February 2025.</p>
 <p>More details on all the support measures can be found at&nbsp;<a rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/mpbooklet</a>&nbsp;and&nbsp;
 <a rel="noopener noreferrer nofollow" target="_blank">madeforfamilies.gov.sg</a>.
 Parents may also use the Family Support Calculator
 in the LifeSG app, to find out how much benefits they can receive.</p>